ARMmbed/mbed-os-example-bootloader/README.md

-# Getting started with Bootloader Blinky on mbed OS
+# Getting started with bootloader on mbed OS

-This example shows how to build and use an application with a pre-built bootloader.
-For steps on how to create the bootloader see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader)
+This example shows how to build and use an application with a prebuilt bootloader.
+For steps on how to create the bootloader, see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).

 ## Required hardware
-* A supported board - [K64F](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/)
+* A supported board - [u-blox EVK-ODIN-W2](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/).
-* CI Test shield
+* CI Test shield.
-* SD card
+* SD card.

 ## Import the example application

-From the command line, import the example:
+From the command-line, import the example:

 ```
 mbed import mbed-os-example-bootloader-blinky
 cd mbed-os-example-bootloader-blinky
 ```

-## Setup application to be a bootloader
+## Set up application to be a bootloader

 All supported boards mentioned above are set up to build as a bootloader image.
 To add support for a new board the size of the bootloader must be specified in mbed_app.json:

 ```
     "target_overrides": {
         ...